Nataly-Guevara/Salt-Marshes-Microbiome/README.md

 - `metadata/` — sample metadata and environmental variables used in the analyses
 - `scripts/` — DADA2 processing scripts, downstream statistical analyses, and HPC job scripts
 - `tables/` — processed ASV tables, taxonomy tables, QC summaries, and other statistical outputs
-- `figures/` — figures associated with the manuscript
-- `docs/` — additional workflow notes and documentation

 ## Sequence data